-- vi.
+- v.
+After the reboot, the Help protect your PC screen appears.
+The Automatic Updates setting is configured later in the instructions, so at this time, choose the Not right now option and click Next. - vi.
 The Security Center opens and displays the status of security programs.
 Since antivirus software and other security programs have not yet been installed on the computer, the current status is irrelevant.
 Close the Security Center. - 6.
 Repeat all of these steps until no more updates are available.
 Depending on which service pack was on the computer, and the number of additional updates that need to be applied, it may take several rounds of updating the computer and rebooting it to bring a new Windows XP installation completely up to date.

-Because Windows Update requires local administrative privileges and is run manually, its use is generally not recommended within enterprise and specialized security-limited functionality environments.
+Because Windows Update requires local administrative privileges and is run manually, its use is generally not recommended within enterprise, SSLF, and FDCC environments.
 As described in Section 4.3.5, it is recommended that all updates be tested and verified before coordinated deployment, which the use of Microsoft Update could circumvent.
 Microsoft Update has additional complications in enterprise environments because it is typically unrealistic to run any application manually on every workstation in the enterprise on a regular basis, and individual users may not have the necessary local administrative rights.